tristantheguy/ai_assistant/README.md

 ## Interactive commands

 The assistant window now includes a small text box.
 Type a prompt and press Enter to send it directly to the LLM.
-The reply appears in the floating window so you can interact with the assistant in real time without using your microphone.
+Replies accumulate in the floating window so you have a scrollable running log of the conversation.
+The window can now be resized like a normal application.

 ### Custom system prompt